zenjen-devs/zenjen-devs.github.io/manufacturing_languagemodel_dashboard.md

 <h3> Project Summary </h3>

-The convergence of language models and industrial analytics is redefining how we interact with data.
-Traditional dashboards served their purpose, but we’re now moving into a phase where conversational interfaces, powered by LLMs (Large Language Models), can deliver both insight and interactivity.
+The emergence of language models and industrial analytics is transforming how we interact with data.
+Traditional dashboards served their purpose, and we've now moved to a phase where conversational interfaces are powered by LLMs (Large Language Models) and deliver both insight and interactivity.
 In this project, I demonstrate how integrating an LLM with visual analytics tools—such as Power BI or Plotly Dash—can augment supply chain decision-making and streamline exploratory analysis.

 <h3> Context: From Static Dashboards to Interactive Intelligence</h3>

-In modern industrial environments, stakeholders often encounter complex, high-volume datasets/ Dashboards offer static slices, but asking follow-up questions often requires more technical depth or assistance.
+In modern industrial environments, we often encounter complex, high-volume datasets.
+Dashboards offer static slices, but asking follow-up questions often requires more technical depth or assistance.
 Language models now allow non-technical users to explore data via natural language without leaving the analytics environment—as demonstrated in the below preview:
 <br>

 <section class="video-section">